-UPDATE: A Guide to the Legal System and Legal Research in the Kyrgyz Republic
+UPDATE: Legal System and Legal Research in the Kyrgyz Republic

 Mirfozil (Fazil) Khasanov worked for US and international human rights and humanitarian organizations in education, training and torture prevention projects.
 He co-authored articles on civil society development in Uzbekistan and was responsible for the project of official translation of international humanitarian law instruments into Uzbek.